aftershavetf2/TF2Monitor/README.md

 - Team colored box
 - Heart is a friend of yours(settings file, self_steamid64)

-Hover on a player to show its friends.
+Hover on a player name to see some brief information about the player.
 Players marked yellow are friends.
-Tooltip for a player also shows the friend's names.
+Click on the player's name to see more details in the bottom-right panel.

 Under scoreboard there's a list of players that left recently.
-Names are links to SteamHistory for now.
-They remain there for 1 minute.
+Players remain there for 1 minute.
+Click on a player name to see details.

 When "Show friendships" is checked, there are white connections between friends.